sanchitpasricha/sanchitpasricha/README.md

 <p>

--🔭 I’m currently exploring
+-🔭 I’m currently exploring different tech fields.

--🌱 I’m currently learning Data structures.
+-🌱 I’m currently learning Data structures using C

--🤔 I’m looking to start open source contribution.
+-🤔 I’m looking to start a new project to work on.

 -😄 Pronouns: He/His

--⚡ Fun fact: Will be "telling" soon.
+-⚡ Fun fact: I like to keep everything in order.
 </p>

 <!--